 His birth certificate shows that the family was at Grosvenor House, Ealing, Brentford (West London).
 His mother was shown as Mary Clarke formerly Wanless.
 His father was shown as Anthony Clarke, commercial traveller.
 The informant was Anthony.

-He was in the Clarke-Terry household at Deal (on the south coast of Kent near Dover), in the 1891 census, at 11.
+In the 1891 census, aged 11, he was in the Clarke-Terry household at Deal (on the south coast of Kent near Dover).

-She was shown as being of 196 Beach Street in Stanley's old home town of Deal, daughter of William Wilkins Bushell, Licensed Victualler.
+Zipporah was 25, b.
+Jul 1875, in Eastrey.
+Her address was shown as 196 Beach Street in Stanley's old home town of Deal, daughter of William Wilkins Bushell, Licensed Victualler.

-Geoff Clarke says Stanley remained a builder in Herne Bay (on the Kent Coast, north of Canterbury).
-Geoff says his wife was known in the family as Aunt Bouncer.
+Geoff Clarke said Stanley remained a builder in Herne Bay (on the Thames Estuary, north of Canterbury), and that his wife was known in the family as Aunt Bouncer.

 Stanley and Zipporah had no children.
 Richard Clarke recalls visiting him in Herne Bay in the late 1940s, and that family wasn't seen as a proper topic of conversation.
-Geoff Clarke remembers being told not to say too much, because he was nosy and always asking questions if given the opening.
+Geoff Clarke remembers being told not to say too much, because Stanley was nosy and always asking questions if given the opening.
+Ah, families.